TLSingh1/dotfiles-2.0/modules/home-manager/tui/nvim/README.md

 1. **NixOS Integration**: While popular plugin managers like Lazy.nvim offer powerful features, they can be complex to integrate seamlessly with NixOS and home-manager.
-Our Module Manager is designed from the ground up to work harmoniously with the NixOS ecosystem.
+The Module Manager is designed from the ground up to work effortlessly with the NixOS ecosystem.

-2. **Simplicity**: We found existing solutions to be overly complex for our needs.
+2. **Simplicity**: I found existing solutions to be overly complex for my needs.
    Module Manager provides a streamlined approach to plugin management without sacrificing functionality.

-3. **Nix-Centric Approach**: Instead of relying on a plugin manager to handle installations, we leverage Nix packages to install plugins.
+3. **Nix-Centric Approach**: Instead of relying on a plugin manager to handle installations, I leverage Nix packages to install plugins.
 Module Manager focuses solely on configuring and loading these pre-installed plugins.

 4. **Reduced Bloat**: By offloading plugin installation to Nix and focusing on